Boulder Septic Inspection for Residences

 - Inspection of the septic system: Your septic tank contains critical components that protect the soil treatment area, also known as the leach field.
 The inlet, mid-tank, and outlet baffles are inspected for condition and to ensure they are securely fastened to the septic tank.
 We will specifically note the operating level of the septic tank.
 If it is too high, this could be a sign of a struggling soil treatment area and could cause backups inside your home.
 If the septic tank is below its normal operating level, this could be an indicator that the tank is not watertight and is leaking into the earth surrounding it.
 We also want to measure the sludge that has accumulated inside the septic tank before pumping.
-In order to thoroughly inspect your entire septic system, we use a high-definition camera that provides us with a live feed revealing all blockages, breaks, clogs, cracks, or buildup within your system.
+We also offer a high-definition camera inspection that provides us with a live feed revealing all blockages, breaks, clogs, cracks, or buildup within your systems sewer lines.

 - Hydraulic load test: The hydraulic load test is conducted at the time of inspection to confirm the operating level of the septic tank remains at a normal level during usage.
 We will operate multiple water fixtures inside the home to replicate indoor water usage.
-If the tank water level rises, this could be a sign that the soil treatment area is in need of repairs.
+If the tank water level rises, this could be a sign that the soil treatment area needs repairs.

 - Septic pumping: We pump the septic tank to remove all liquid and sludge.
 It is a service that is a requirement for many Boulder and Northern Colorado counties.
-This allows NoCo Septic’s trained technicians to complete a structural assessment of the septic tank, which involves checking for structural imperfections within the tank such as cracks and corrosion.
+During this process, we will also complete a structural assessment of your septic tank, which includes running checks for cracks, corrosion, and other forms of structural imperfection.

-Throughout all the steps of your residential septic inspection, we will be detailed in communicating exactly what we find and what needs to be accomplished to ensure the longevity of your residential septic system.
+Throughout every step of your Boulder septic inspection, our professional, fully-licensed experts will remain in communication with you, giving you a full picture of what we find and what needs to be done to ensure the longevity of your residential septic system.